Events

 Brigitte will explain why everyone is talking about AI and the impact it already has on society.
 She will also talk about what the future could hold and the risks and opportunities of this new technology.

-We will be having 5 to 6 wines and a seated dinner at St Jacques restaurant, starting with drinks at 18:30 and seating for dinner at 19:00.
+We will be having wines to complement the AI theme and a seated dinner at St Jacques restaurant, starting with drinks at 18:30 and seating for dinner at 19:00.

 Find out more